KeldenPDorji/KeldenPDorji.github.io/_posts/2024-03-18-DBS101_FlippedClass5.md

 This is not allowed in BCNF.
 So, how do we decompose this relation?

 ![DATABASE](https://editor.analyticsvidhya.com/uploads/89118Blank%20board%20(9).jpeg)

-Boyce-Codd Normal Form

-Until here, we have seen normal forms up to BCNF.
-Here are some guidelines to follow while normalizing the database.

 ### Third Normal Form (3NF):
 ---